Last Updated on

 Personalized Shopping Experience

-Personalized offers and product suggestions make customers feel understood, valued, and they drive retention.
-In fact, 91% of consumers say they're more likely to shop with brands that provide relevant, personalized offers.
+Personalized offers and product suggestions make customers feel understood, valued.
+This directly influences retention.
+That's why 91% of consumers say they're more likely to shop with brands that provide relevant, personalized offers.

 Community and Content Integration

-Fitness apparel brand Gymshark launched the Gymshark Training app that provides workouts and connects users in a fitness community, complementing its shopping app.
+An example is Gymshark launching the Gymshark Training app, which provides workout ideas and connects users in a fitness community, as a complement to Gymshark's shopping app.

 Beauty brands often integrate content like tutorials, blog posts, or customer looks into their apps.
-This gives customers reasons to open the app even when they're not immediately buying something - they're participating in a brand lifestyle.
+This gives customers reasons to open the app even when they're not immediately buying something, keeping them engaged for longer.

 Over time, this deeper engagement leads to higher retention because customers feel part of a like-minded tribe.